rbowsley/lamplighthelp/source/21-1-4_Comms_Module-_the_Image_Library.markdown

 Click the 'Add library item' button on the left.
 A popup window will appear:
-   - Give the image a name to describe what it is  (for example, organisation logo)
+   - Give the image a name to describe what it is (for example, organisation logo).
    - Browse to where the image is stored on your computer and select it.
    - Click the 'save' button to add it to the library.